 This is especially important as many subspecialty trainees are on out of programme (OOP) training.

-Information for trainees about subspecialty training can be found in the subspecialty curriculum pages.
+Information for trainees about subspecialty training can be found in the subspecialty training curriculum pages.

 Appointment to subspecialty training